 Over-landing was one of the most popular offroad trends in 2019 and we don’t see it leaving the scene any time soon.
 The Ark dwelling module is basically just an off-road camping rig on steroids.
 This will make it easier for anyone going on long expeditions in tough conditions such as geological explorations.
 We wouldn’t mind seeing this bad boy take on some rocks, maybe at KOH.

 The tank unit is just what you would use to haul your fuel out to Glamis for the weekend….for your whole camp.

-Last but not least the Ark Medical module can be used in rescue operations for victims of natural disasters such as floods, wildfires or earthquakes.
+Last but not least the Ark Medical module can be used in rescue operations for victims of natural disasters such as floods, wildfires, or earthquakes.
 It will facilitate medical care in remote areas immediately after arrival without the need for raising tents.
-This actually could be helpful in the dunes where helicopter rescues our often needed, or of course in case of the apocalypse.
+This actually could be helpful in the dunes where helicopter rescues are often needed, or of course in case of the apocalypse.

 The original SHERP could float, swim, and traverse virtually any terrain.
 The new Ark is made to conquer it all as well.
 It is no match for sand, water, ice, and more.